NeLLi-team/symcla/README.md

   - `0.42 < symcla_score < 1.21`: Symbiont;Host-associated
   - `symcla_score >= 1.21`: Symbiont;Intracellular

-🤖 *Note: by design `symcla` minimizes the rate of false positives for symbionts, at the expense of increased false negatives (i.e. some symbionts might still get a lower `symcla` score).*
+🤖 *Note: by design `symcla` minimizes the rate of false positives for symbionts, at the expense of increased false negatives (i.e. some Symbiont;Host-associated might still get a `symcla` score lower than 0.42, and some Symbiont;Intracellular might still get a `symcla` score lower than 1.21).*